Paritosh7/Copy-Cat/README.md

-Project Details:-
+Project Details

-1.Custom View implementation of an exploding button, once tapped provides child views with the above described functionalities.
+ Custom View implementation of an exploding button, once tapped provides child views with the above described functionalities.
-2.Used Window Manager for an Overlay that appears on the screen only when a user has copied something.
+ Used Window Manager for an Overlay that appears on the screen only when a user has copied something.
 Also the Overlay will   automatically disappear within 5 seconds, giving user adequate time to perform an action.
-3.Gracefully handling Foreground and Background Services based on the user’s SDK version.
+ Gracefully handling Foreground and Background Services based on the user’s SDK version.
-4.The Service will automatically restart once the phone is turned on after being switched off (or restarted).
+ The Service will automatically restart once the phone is turned on after being switched off (or restarted).
 This will based on user’s prior permission to start the Service.